giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 ## Creating the Razor page
 Inside the folder `Pages` create a file called `Tsp.razor`: {% gist c10fba01c090a89702818cd1c48a125f Tsp.v1.razor %}

-As we need to interop with JavaScript to manipulate DOM, we will use some helper JS methods.
+As we need to interop with JavaScript to manipulate DOM, we will use some helper JS functions.
 Add the file `canvas-helper.js` inside the folder `wwwroot/js`:  {% gist 9addc5182943ba25eb82201e30c76418 canvas-helper.js %}

 Open the file `index.html` and add the tag below inside the tag `head`:  {% gist c10fba01c090a89702818cd1c48a125f index.canvas-helper.html %}